Statistical inference for the probability of necessity for causal attribution: Statistical inference without the monotonicity assumption

-where $\eta = \{\mu_{11},p, \Delta_L, \Delta_U,\pi(X,V)\}$ denotes the nuisance parameters and functions, and
+where $\eta = (\mu_{11},p, \Delta_L, \Delta_U,\pi)$ denotes the nuisance parameters and functions, and

-\end{theorem} Theorem \ref{thm:eif} establishes that $L$ and $U$ are pathwise differentiable under the margin condition and further provides the closed-form expressions for their efficient influence functions.
+\end{theorem} Theorem \ref{thm:eif} provides the closed-form efficient influence functions for bound functionals.
 Under Assumptions \ref{ass:re} and \ref{ass:margin}, the semiparametric efficiency bounds for estimating $L$ and $U$ are $E\{\EIF_L(O;\eta,d)^2\}$ and $E\{\EIF_U(O;\eta,d)^2\}$, respectively.
-The semiparametric efficiency bounds of $L$ and $U$ represent the best possible precision achievable by any regular and asymptotically linear (RAL) estimators under our assumptions.
-In the construction of confidence intervals in Section \ref{sec:ci}, it is desirable to use estimators of $L$ and $U$ that can achieve the semiparametric efficiency bounds.
-Otherwise, if we employ RAL estimators of $L$ and $U$ whose influence functions are not efficient, the resulting confidence intervals will be wider.
+The semiparametric efficiency bounds of $L$ and $U$ represent the best possible precision achievable by any regular and asymptotically linear estimators under our assumptions.
+Efficient estimation of $L$ and $U$ is therefore desirable for constructing confidence intervals for $\PN$.

-Motivated from Theorem \ref{thm:eif}, we can construct estimators of the lower and upper bounds $L$ and $U$ by first estimating the nuisance parameters and then plugging in them into the efficient influence functions.
-Following \citet{chernozhukov2018double}, we employ the cross-fitting method, which allows for flexible nuisance working models and estimators that are not in a Donsker class \citep{van1996weak}.
-Algorithm \ref{algo} summarizes the procedure for estimation. \begin{algo} the proposed bound estimators.
+Motivated by Theorem \ref{thm:eif}, we estimate $L$ and $U$ by first estimating the nuisance parameters and then plugging in them into efficient influence functions.
+We use cross-fitting \citep{chernozhukov2018double}, which allows flexible nuisance estimators outside Donsker classes \citep{van1996weak}.
+Algorithm~\ref{algo} summarizes the procedure for estimation.